-$$C{neq}^{PM} x{iq}^{PM} \le E{max} \tag{13}$$
+$$C{req}^{PM} x{iq}^{PM} \le E{\max}$$ (13)

-$$x{cj} \in \text{real, integer}, x_q^B \in \text{binary}, x{iq}^{PM} \in \text{binary}, x{ij} \in \text{binary}$$ where:
+$x{cij} \in \text{real, integer}, x_q^B \in \text{binary}, x{iq}^{PM} \in \text{binary}, x{ij} \in \text{binary}$ where:

-- S{ic} capability (c) of system (i) - w, weighting factor vector of SoS capabilities (constant) - x{ib} binary decision variable for selecting system (i) - R_c base SoS capability for normalization - x{cij} quantity of capability (c) between system (i) and (j) - x{ij} adjacency matrix (binary) that indicates connection between systems (i) and (j) - S{rj} requirement (r) of system (j) - M Big-M constant value - Q -set of all possible system choices (q = 1 ...
+- S{ic} capability (c) of system (i) - w, weighting factor vector of SoS capabilities (constant) - x{ib} binary decision variable for selecting system (i) - R_c base SoS capability for normalization - x{cij} quantity of capability (c) between system (i) and (j) - x{ij} adjacency matrix (binary) that indicates connection between systems (i) and (j) - S{rj} requirement (r) of system (j) - M Big-M constant value - Q set of all possible system choices (q = 1 ...
 23)

-The mathematical model as represented by Equations 1-13 represent the formulation of a mixed integer linear programming model.
-The "mixed" term denotes the existence of both integer and continuous decision variables.
+The mathematical model as represented by equations (1-13) represent the formulation of a mixed integer linear programming model.
+The 'mixed' term denotes the existence of both integer and continuous decision variables.
 Equation 1 is the objective function that represents the maximization of the overall complex system capability index.
-Here, the capability index is the normalized sum of capabilities of the complex system level capabilities (columns 1-3 in Table 5), where the normalization is done with respect to some lowest common denominator, R. Equation 2 ensures that for each system type (j) selected, there is sufficient capability type (C) being received from other connecting systems (i) that can satisfy the requirement type (R).
-Equation 3 ensures that the amount of capability provided by each system, type (i) for each capability type (c) does not exceed the maximum capability of type (c) for the system.
-Equation 4 generically defines mutual exclusivity rules for systems-for example, if selection of system 1 (x1) and system 2 (x2) is a mutually exclusive condition, then the constraint would be (X1+X2 ==1) where x1 and x2 are binary variables and constant T denotes the condition that the sum of the can only result in one system.
-Equations 5 and 6, more specifically, follow a "Big-M formulation" that facilitates the calculation of the number of connections that can be made to individual nodes.
-Equation 7 constrains the number of connections that can exist for each system type (i) and for each capability type (c) for the system.
-Equation 8 enforces that the total of some capability (q) that is supplied to a node (e.g., power flow or communications bandwidth), combined with its inherent capability (q) is not exceeded by demand for the capability from connected nodes.
+Here, the capability index is the normalized sum of capabilities of the complex system level capabilities (columns one to three in Table 5), where the normalization is done with respect to some lowest common denominator, R. Equation (2) ensures that for each system type (j) selected, there is sufficient capability type (C) being received from other connecting systems (i) that can satisfy the requirement type (R).
+Equation (3) ensure that the amount of capability provided by each system, type (i) for each capability type (c) does not exceed the maximum capability of type (c) for the system.
+Equation (4) generically defines mutual exclusivity rules for systems - for example, if selection of system 1 (x1) and system 2 (x2) is a mutually exclusive condition, then the constraint would be (X1+X2 ==1)where x1 and x2 are binary variables and constant T denotes the condition that the sum of the can only result in 1 system.
+Equations (5) and (6), more specifically, follow a 'Big-M formulation' that facilitates the calculation of the number of connections that can be made to individual nodes.
+Equation (7) constraints the number of connections that can exist for each system type (i) and for each capability type (c) for the system.
+Equation (8) enforces that the total of some capability (q) that is supplied to a node (e.g. power flow or communications bandwidth), combined with its inherent capability (q) is not exceeded by demand for the capability from connected nodes.